 Procedures for Dispute Resolution.
 Anyone who makes an adverse decision-such as denying an application for credit, insurance, or employment-on the basis of information contained in a credit report must inform the consumer and provide the name, address, and phone number of the bureau that furnished the report.
-The consumer must also be given a disclosure describing his or her rights under the FCRA.
+The consumer must be given a disclosure describing his or her rights under the FCRA, including the right to obtain a free credit report after experiencing an adverse action.
+The 2003 amendments expanded the definition of adverse action to include instances where a lender provides credit on terms materially less favorable than it makes available to many of its customers.